 The Museum's National Historical Collection also includes a pair of shellwork baby shoes thought to have been made and sold at La Perouse around the 1950s.

-The production of souvenirs by Indigenous women in Sydney dates at least to the 1880s when women were recorded selling shell baskets at Circular Quay and Botany Bay.
+The production of souvenirs by First Nations women in Sydney dates at least to the 1880s when women were recorded selling shell baskets at Circular Quay and Botany Bay.

 At the La Perouse reserve on the northern side of Botany Bay, formally gazetted in 1895, missionaries encouraged the ongoing production of artefacts as a means of control and keeping people busy and distracted from vices.